-Resolution 11 is being proposed to reflect the provisions of the Companies Act 2006 relating to meetings and the minimum notice period for listed company general meetings being increased to 21 clear days, but with an ability for companies to reduce this period back to 14 clear days (other than for annual general meetings), provided that the company offers facilities for shareholders to vote by electronic means and that there is an annual resolution of shareholders approving the reduction in the minimum period for notice of general meetings (other than for annual general meetings) from 21 clear days to 14 clear days.
-The Board is therefore proposing Resolution 11 as a special resolution to ensure that the minimum required period for notice of general meetings of the Company (other than for annual general meetings) is 14 clear days.
-The approval will be effective until the earlier of 30 September 2013 and the Company's next annual general meeting when it is intended that a similar resolution will be proposed.
+Resolution 12 is being proposed to reflect the provisions of the Companies Act 2006 relating to meetings and the minimum notice period for listed company general meetings being increased to 21 clear days, but with an ability for companies to reduce this period back to 14 clear days (other than for annual general meetings), provided that the company offers facilities for shareholders to vote by electronic means and that there is an annual resolution of shareholders approving the reduction in the minimum period for notice of general meetings (other than for annual general meetings) from 21 clear days to 14 clear days.
+The Board is therefore proposing Resolution 12 as a special resolution to ensure that the minimum required period for notice of general meetings of the Company (other than for annual general meetings) is 14 clear days.
+The approval will be effective until the earlier of 30 September 2014 and the Company's next annual general meeting when it is intended that a similar resolution will be proposed.
+The Board intends that this flexibility of a shorter notice period to be available to the Company will be used only for non routine business and only where needed in the interests of shareholders as a whole.